 For some people, starting a business may sound like a great new adventure.

-Perhaps you’re no longer passionate about your current career path, or you want to trade in the nine-to-five hustle for a job on your own terms.
-Maybe you recently experienced a layoff and are looking for a fresh start.
+Perhaps you’re no longer passionate about your current career path, or you want to trade in the 9-to-5 hustle for a job on your own terms.
+Or maybe you recently experienced a layoff and are looking for a fresh start.

 Before you leap headfirst into your new venture, it’s important to make sure your finances are in top shape.
 Here are six tips to help you get started.

 Most experts recommend that families and individuals set aside an emergency fund equipped to cover three to six months’ worth of living expenses.
 If you’re starting a business, you should save double or triple this amount, aiming for 9 to 18 months’ worth of living expenses to cover the unexpected.

 You should also consider having two separate cash reserves: one for personal emergencies, and one for business emergencies.
 In many cases, new entrepreneurs will experience a lull in cash flow until they start making a profit.
 Therefore, it’s a good idea to prepare in advance and set aside extra savings that can tide you over until your business takes off.
 You’ll also have peace of mind in knowing that you have a financial cushion to lean back on while trying to get your business up and running.